-The website is currently managed by head editors Courtney DaRoza and Elizabeth Burrus.
-They can be contacted at email@example.com.
+The website is currently managed by Editor-in-Chief Akilah Forde.
+She can be contacted at email@example.com.

 Akilah Forde is the Editor-in-Chief.
 She is a third year JET from the sunny island of Barbados.
 Now, she teaches at a high school in Fukuyama.
-As communication and public relations manager, she’s likely to be the one you’ll correspond with if you contact the WIV.
-Akilah is also a writer and often shares her thoughts and insights about life in the land of the rising sun.
+Akilah is interested in Japanese culture, art, lifestyle and history and as a writer she often shares her thoughts and insights about life in the land of the rising sun.

 Kelsey Bouse is a third year jet from Michigan, who lives in Fukuyama teaching at various elementary and junior high school.
 As the Social Media and Communications Manager, she is the one you will most likely be in contact with.

 She has been to Japan once before when she studied abroad in Shiga Prefecture.
 She has had various adventures both then and now such as: exploring multiple prefectures, biking the shimanami kaido, and zip-lining along Lake Biwa.